CristianQiu/Unity-URP-Volumetric-Light/README.md

 There are a few things that I would like to add at some point, as I like coming back to this project from time to time in my spare time.
 Some of which are:

-* Further improvements on reprojection and transparency support.
+* Further improvements on reprojection and enhanced transparency support.
 * New features: density volumes and self shadowing.
 * Bug fixing: Do not hesitate to open issues for anything that you find unexpected or buggy.